Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 ## Model

 Edge impulse provides three models for images classification: Transfer learning, Classification(Keras) and Regression(Keras).
 According to the research of Gulli, Kapoor and Pal(2019), regression(Keras) are great for predicting numeric continuous values.
 So this research used CNN(Keras) and transfer learning as test models and explore their differences and principles.
+CNN(Keras) and MobileNetv2 are learning models inside Edge Impulse, so we can use it without importing.

 ### CNN(Keras) model
 The convolutional Neural Network is a kind of deep learning method which has become dominant in various computer vision tasks(Rikiya,2018).
 A CNN typically has three layers: a convolutional layer, a pooling layer, and a fully connected layer.
 (Sharmad,2021).